Maria Jose Colmenares

 FEMMES

 Women+ Excelling More in Math, Engineering, and the Sciences (FEMMES) is a student organization at the University of Michigan that aims to increase the number of women who pursue careers in science, technology, math, and engineering (STEM) fields.
-I have participated in the Explore and Connect programs, aimed towards 4th - 6th grade students, where we developed and implemented hands-on activities related to Astronomy.
+These events are aimed towards 4th - 12th grade students from underrepresented areas around Ann Arbor and Detroit.
+I have helped develop and implement hands-on activities related to Astronomy for 5 of the Explore, Connect and Advance programs in the last 2 years.

 Astronomía en Español